epfl-ada/ada-2023-project-adacalypse/data/README.txt

 970 unique character names used in at least two different movies, along with 2,666 instances of those types.
 The ID field indexes into the Freebase character/actor map ID in character.metadata.tsv.

+# Additional datasets

+In addition to the CMU

+## Column names

+column_names.txt

+The column names we assign to the data from different corpuses, if they are not already available.